How To Make A Card

 Gateway

-I drew an old style gateway on the first attempt, I thought it came out great and then I realized I can't use it -- I drew it on the wrong half of the card/paper!
+I drew an old style gateway on the first attempt, I thought it came out great and then I realized I can't use it -- I drew it on the wrong half of the paper!

 As with everything, there is a learning curve to making gift cards!